grantmerz/DeepDISC_Roman_Rubin/README.md

 # Joint analysis of Roman/Rubin data with DeepDISC

-**For HAL, OPEN THIS FILE WITH MARKDOWN READER in Jupyter Lab or Preview with Markdown Reader in HAL**

 ## Data Processing Pipeline

 This section describes the complete workflow for processing Roman and LSST data for training DeepDISC models.

 ### 1. Downloading and Preparing Roman Data

 After downloading the FITS files, use `data_processing/roman/prepare_roman_data.py` to prepare the data into the COCO format.
-This script creates cutouts from the Roman images and generates annotations based on the segmentation masks provided by Troxel that were done by SExtractor.
+This script creates cutouts from the Roman images and also generates annotations based on the segmentation masks provided by Troxel that were done by SExtractor.
+These annotations, as of 10/13/25, aren't used as part of our pipeline yet.

 ### 2. Checking Roman Cutout Integrity